aindy-eu/vscode-ai-helpers/README.md

 There are no specific requirements or dependencies for this extension.
 It works out of the box with a standard VS Code setup.

 ## Extension Settings

 This extension contributes the following settings:

+- `ai-helpers.createFolderFileStructure`: Comma-separated list of files and folders to exclude when generating the folder structure.
+Default is `node_modules, .DS_Store, .git, .vscode, .expo, tmp`.
+- `ai-helpers.includeTokenInfo`: Allows you to include token information in the chunk files.
+By default, this is set to false.
+- `ai-helpers.tokenEstimationFactor`: Allows you to configure the factor used to estimate the number of tokens per word in your code.
+By default, this is set to `4.5`, which has been found to work well for many codebases.
+However, you can adjust this setting based on your specific needs.
 - `ai-helpers.tokensBeforeSplitting`: The number of characters before splitting into chunks.
 Default is 16000.
-- `ai-helpers.createFolderFileStructure`: Comma-separated list of files and folders to exclude when generating the folder structure.
-Default is `node_modules, .DS_Store, .git, .vscode, .expo, tmp`.
+- `ai-helpers.useAdditionalFileTypes`: Comma-separated list of additional file extensions to include in the file processing.
+Example: `py, java`.

 ## Known Issues

 There are currently no known issues.
 Please report any issues you encounter on the [GitHub issues page](https://github.com/aindy-eu/vscode-ai-helpers/issues).

 ## Release Notes
 ### 1.0.0

 - Initial release of `aindy AI Helpers`.